top of page

 Office Hours

 You’re always welcome to stop in to ask questions, to work through ideas, or to explore your interests.
-My office hours are on Wednesdays from 2-4.

 I’ll add additional office hours during busy times in the semester, like before papers and projects are due.
 You’ll know when they are because in order to attend office hours you should sign up for a time slot.
 This is the best way for me to know when I need to make more time—and to keep people from having to wait in the Zoom waiting room for entirely too long.
 If you are unable to meet during office hours because of a reasonable conflict (i.e. class or lab), email me, and we’ll find a time to talk.
 And if you only need a few minutes, we can usually touch base after class.